 What is the IMLC?

-The Interstate Medical Licensure Compact Commission is a group of state medical board executives, administrators, and attorneys who came together to find a better way to help physicians get licensed.
+The IMLC is overseen by the Interstate Medical Licensure Compact Commission, a group of state medical board executives, administrators, and attorneys from each of the participating states.

 What does the IMLC mean for me?

 For physicians, the IMLC means freedom – to easily and quickly work in different states and serve populations who need you.
 Most U.S. states and territories have agreed to the terms of the IMLC (see map above for details).